-On EX-V6 model only The Homelink® Universal Transmitter built into your vehicle can be programmed to operate remotelycontrolled devices around your home, such as garage doors, lighting, or home security systems.
+On EX-V6 model

+The HomeLink Universal Transmitter built into your car can be programmed to operate remotely-controlled devices around your home, such as garage doors, lighting, or home security systems.
 It can replace up to three remote transmitters.